The fall opening of colleges: Upheaval, pandemic weirdness and a fragile stability

 Richard Ekman, president of the Council of Independent Colleges, sees a pattern that reflects regional differences over the need for pandemic restrictions.
 Schools in the South and Midwest, he said, tend to be opening more fully in person than those in the Northeast and on the West Coast.
 “It pretty much mirrors what you’re seeing in the politics of the country,” he said.

-There is consensus on one point: Viral testing helps.
+There is consensus on one point: Coronavirus testing helps.
 Frequent testing helps even more.

 “Schools that are doing it every couple of days are staying on top of it,” said Gerri Taylor, co-chair of the American College Health Association’s covid-19 task force.
 Methods are evolving.
 Some schools are using less-invasive techniques than the testing that relies on long nasopharyngeal swabs.
 Some also are checking dorm wastewater for the virus.